mateconpizza/winbar.nvim/README.md

   event = { 'BufReadPre', 'BufNewFile' },
   dependencies = {
-    -- optional: add file icons to the winbar 'nvim-tree/nvim-web-devicons',  -- or use 'nvim-mini/mini.icons' (WIP)
+    -- optional: add file icons to the winbar 'nvim-tree/nvim-web-devicons',  -- or use 'nvim-mini/mini.icons'

     -- optional: show git diff stats in the winbar 'lewis6991/gitsigns.nvim',      -- or use 'nvim-mini/mini.diff'